-If migraines are usually accompanied by nausea, an antiemetic may also be taken.
-Antiemetics (such as prochlorperazine), taken alone, may stop mild or moderate migraines from progressing.
+If migraines are usually accompanied by nausea, taking an antiemetic with a triptan when symptoms begin is effective.
+Antiemetics (such as prochlorperazine or metoclopramide), taken alone, may stop mild or moderate migraines from progressing.

 For less severe migraines, analgesics with or without caffeine can help control the pain.
 They can be taken as needed during a migraine, with or instead of a triptan.